mipops/dvrescue/README.md

 ### Additional tools

 Within this repository are additional tools used to supplement DVRescue.
+For demonstrations on how to use the command line tools, please see the AMIA 2020 presentation video [here](https://youtu.be/YGPIqJ4_ssI) and related blog posts [here](https://mipops.tumblr.com/).

 They are: